UA-ResearchComputing-HPC/hpc-documentation/docs/software/modules/index.md

 Software modules are ==only available on compute nodes== and are not accessible on the login nodes.

-It’s also important to be aware of differences between the clusters:

 !!! danger "Ocelote will be decommissioned on August 17th"
     Ocelote will no longer be available as a separate cluster on August 17th, 2026.
 All workloads that were developed on a CentOS 7 cluster will need to be migrated to Rocky Linux 9.
 See our [Operating System Updates](../../resources/updates/) documentation for more information.

-- **Ocelote** runs **CentOS 7**.

-- **Puma**, however, runs **Rocky Linux 9**, which has different system libraries and modules than Ocelote.
-As a result, workflows that work on Ocelote may not be transferable to Puma without modifications.

 ## Module Commands